Hiroaki-K4/CVML-Dojo/numpy/README.md

 Write a function that extracts all odd numbers from a 1D NumPy array and returns them in a new array.
 4. **Replace Values**
 Replace all negative numbers in a 2D array with 0 without creating a new array.
+5. **Flatten an Image**
+Given a 3D array representing an RGB image, flatten it into a 2D array where each row represents the RGB values of a pixel.

 ## Medium
 1. **Matrix Multiplication**